Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Results and discussion

+A similar training data fraction study was performed, and the results were summarized in \fref{dat_sensiticity2}.

+A 5-fold cross-validation was conducted on the GRU-based DeepONet (best-performing model in \fref{dat_sensiticity2}), and the results are summarized in \tref{cv2}.

-For the plastic deformation problem, training of the FNN-, LSTM- and GRU-based DeepONet took 7805s, 20406s, and 18455s, respectively.
+We compared the GRU model with median performance from the 5-fold cross-validation with the FNN- and LSTM-DeepONets.
+For the plastic deformation problem, training of the FNN-, GRU- and LSTM-based DeepONets took 7441s, 18145s, and 20730s, respectively.
 The inference time for the three NN models compared to the FE simulation time is shown in \tref{plasticity_model_times}.

-Key statistics of the relative $L_2$ error on the test set for the three models are shown in \tref{plasticity_model_results}.
-To provide a better perspective of the error distribution over the 100 test cases, histograms of the error distribution are depicted in \fref{plastic_err_hist}.
-To show the spatial distribution of the DeepONet prediction error, selected cases are displayed in \fref{plastic_contour_results}.
-Line plots of the stress field along a downward diagonal line across the dogbone domain domain as predicted by different DeepONet models are depicted in \fref{plastic_lines}.
+Key performance metrics for the three models are shown in \tref{plasticity_model_results}.
+Histograms of the error distribution are depicted in \fref{plastic_err_hist}.
+To remove the effect of outliers on the X-axis scaling, the cases with relative $L_2$ error greater than 5\% were not shown in the histograms, and were instead counted and reported in the figure legends.
+Contour plots of the von Mises stress are displayed in \fref{plastic_contour_results} to show the spatial distribution of prediction errors.
+Cases correspond to the 0$^{th}$ (best case), 90$^{th}$, and 99$^{th}$ percentile prediction errors for all three DeepONet models.

+For this more complex case, the worst-case predictions deserve special attention.
+To this end, the normalized load magnitudes and the von Mises stress contours for the worst predictions of each model are shown in \fref{plastic_contour_results_worst}.
+To further elucidate the relationship between prediction error and the mean stress magnitude, scatter plots are provided in \fref{error_corr}.